tatablack/leaner-coffee-powerup/README.md

     - elapsed time for a discussion
 - card back sections, displaying:
     - discussion status (when ongoing)
-    - a UI to vote on a discussion to determine the next step (when paused)
+    - a simple UI to vote on a discussion to determine the next step (when paused)

 Card Badges | Card Back Section | Menu
 ------------|--------------------| ----